-For an aeroplane rating in Group 5 (restricted) apply to ASPEQ for the appropriate rating examination.
+For an aeroplane rating in Group 5 (restricted) rating, apply to ASPEQ for the appropriate rating examination.
 If no examination is available, then an aircraft oral examination will be conducted for the type rating.
-To be granted a group 5 (restricted) aeroplane, a pass in AC66-2.5 subject 5 Aeroplanes II is required, and the applicant must hold aeroplane Group 2.
-An unrestricted Group 5 rating may be granted subject to the applicant holding two or three group 5 (restricted) specific type ratings representative of the group.
+To be granted a group 5 (restricted) aeroplane rating, a pass in AC66-2.5 subject 5 Aeroplanes II is required.
+An unrestricted group 5 rating may be granted subject to the applicant holding two or three group 5 (restricted) specific type ratings representative of the group.

-Subpart D - Certificate of Maintenance Approval
+Subpart D - Certificate of Maintenance Approval (MA)

 The certificate is issued to suitably qualified persons to permit the performance of maintenance and the release to service of aircraft or aircraft components within the limitations annotated on the certificate.
-Certificates of maintenance approval are not issued as a replacement document for an aircraft maintenance engineer licence.
+Any associated tasks to perform the required maintenance need to be listed as these also may require a maintenance approval.
+Certificates of MA are not issued as a replacement document for an AMEL.
+Therefore, justification for the need of the MA is required.

-Restrictions may be placed on the certificate that include the limiting of privileges to specific inspection levels or specific components or require the direct supervision by a fully qualified person.
-For the issue of a certificate of maintenance approval the rule requires the applicant to-
+Restrictions may be placed on the certificate that include the limiting of privileges to specific aircraft, employer, inspection levels or specific components, and/or require the direct supervision by a fully qualified person.
+For the issue of a certificate of MA the rule requires the applicant to:

-- provide evidence of appropriate practical experience; and - hold a pass in acceptable examinations or an approved course, as appropriate.
+- provide evidence of appropriate practical experience, and - hold a pass in acceptable examinations or an approved course, as appropriate.

-Examination requirements may include the full suite of examinations required for the issue of an aircraft maintenance engineer licence or they may be any lesser number that the Director may determine.
+Examination requirements may include the full suite of examinations required for the issue of an AMEL or they may be any lesser number that the Director may determine.
 This will depend on the extent of the privileges to be granted, the technical background of the applicant, and the extent of the applicant's aviation related practical experience.